Why is worm prevention necessary?

 By burying their poo, cats also inadvertently create perfect conditions for the egg’s survival.
 It also creates an unpleasant surprise for people playing in a sandpit, or digging in the garden!

-Fruit and veg can be made completely safe for human consumption by thorough washing or cooking.
+Fruit and veg can be made completely safe for human consumption by thorough washing.

 4. Good hand hygiene